Prosecution of James Comey: November 5, 2025, hearing

-November 13, 2025 hearing on legality of Halligan's appointment
+November 13, 2025, hearing on legality of Halligan's appointment

 A hearing on the legality of Halligan's appointment was held on November 13, 2025, before visiting Judge Cameron McGowan Currie.
 Comey attended the hearing.
 Currie simultaneously considered a similar motion from New York Attorney General Letitia James, whom Halligan is also prosecuting.
 As Halligan is the only federal prosecutor who signed the indictments of Comey and James, retroactively invalidating her appointment could end those cases.
-Currie said she intended to rule before Thanksgiving.

 To recap, President Donald Trump replaced U.S. Attorney Erik Siebert, who had reportedly resisted bringing charges, with Halligan, a former personal lawyer to the president with no prior prosecutorial experience.
 Within days, Halligan obtained indictments against Comey and against James.
 Because the district's judges voted to install Siebert it was necessary to assign a judge from another jurisdiction to decide any issue of the legality of Halligan's appointment.

 Defense lawyers argued that Halligan's appointment violated 28 U.S.C. § 546, which provides that after an interim period expires, district judges, not the president or attorney general, must select a replacement until Senate confirmation.
 They warned that the administration's interpretation would permit indefinite reappointments, allowing an attorney general to perpetually install loyalists without Senate oversight.

 Currie expressed skepticism of the government's position, noting that Trump's own successful challenge to the appointment of Special Counsel Jack Smith weakened the Justice Department's defense.
 Currie also revealed that sections of the grand-jury transcript in Comey's case were missing, adding "It became obvious to me that the attorney general could not have reviewed" the entire proceeding.

 The Justice Department's actions have drawn comparisons to earlier failed attempts to install interim prosecutors, including Alina Habba in New Jersey and Sigal Chattah in Nevada, both of which were ruled unlawful.
 A legal scholar said the administration's approach reflected a sharp politicization of prosecutorial appointments.

+On November 24, Currie ruled that Halligan had not been lawfully appointed, and she dismissed the indictments of Comey and of James.
+Currie wrote that, when Siebert was appointed as interim U.S. attorney on January 21, this started "[t]he 120-day clock".
+From May 21, the Attorney General no longer had appointment authority.
+Therefore, when Halligan assumed her position as interim U.S. attorney on September 22, she was "unlawfully serving in that role".